chehx/chehx.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am pursuing my Ph.D. in Computer Science and Engineering at [the Hong Kong University of Science and Technology](https://hkust.edu.hk) (HKUST).
+I am pursuing my Ph.D. degree in Computer Science and Engineering at [the Hong Kong University of Science and Technology](https://hkust.edu.hk) (HKUST).
 My research interests include computer vision, medical image analysis, and trustworthy artificial intelligence.

 Before HKUST, I graduated from [Northwestern Polytechnical University](https://en.nwpu.edu.cn) (NWPU) with honors, and obtained a bachelor's degree of software engineering from the school of software and microelectronics.
 During my undergraduate studies, I was fortunate to receive prestigious honors and awards, including the China National Scholarship.